lucasaurin/Stats_Course/README.md

+### Statistics Course

-This repo contains the materials for the Statistics Course.
+This repo contains the materials for the Statistics Course of the IESE MRM Program, 2018 edition.